 “The holidays are coming up and we want everyone to be safe,” says Axis President Dirk Lee.
 “There are so many people on the roads this time of year and weather conditions change all the time, so it’s important to stay focused on driving and nothing else when you have to travel.”

-The message of safety is a very important one to the company—safety is one of our core values and it guides us through all our business decisions.
+The message of safety is a very important one to the company—safety is our top core value and it guides us through all our business decisions.
 It’s the mission of Axis to keep our drivers free from distractions, and you can do so by practicing the following safety tips:

 - Leave your phone in your backseat.

-- On newer iPhones, a “Do Not Disturb” feature is available that senses when you are driving and sends automatic replies to texts letting them know you’re driving.
+- On iPhones with iOS 11 and later, a “Do Not Disturb” feature is available that senses when you are driving and sends automatic replies to texts letting them know you’re driving.

 - If you need directions to your next location, plug it into your navigation system before you start driving, and if you get lost while on the road, pull over to figure out where you’re going.
 The most important thing is that you arrive at your destination, even if you’re late.